 A Minnesota-based medical marijuana company says Google is blocking its attempts to advertise online.

-Vireo, the parent company of Minnesota Medical Solutions, tried to take out a series of online ads in New York, where it operates four clinics and is one of a handful of companies chosen by the state to grow and manufacture medical cannabis.
-Each time, Google rejected the ads, citing its policy against promoting "dangerous products or services."
+Vireo, the parent company of Minnesota Medical Solutions, tried to take out a series of online ads in New York, where it operates four clinics and is one of several companies chosen by that state to grow and manufacture medical cannabis.
+Each time, Google rejected the ads, citing its policy against promoting “dangerous products or services.”

-On Monday, the company expanded its online advertising efforts to include the two Minnesota clinics operated by Minnesota Medical solutions.
-Enrollment in Minnesota's medical cannabis program remains relatively low -- 1,133 patients have joined the program since last summer -- but Vireo announced that it would also attempt to place "Minnesota-targeted Google ads to make it easier for Minnesota patients to learn about using our medicines."
+On Monday, the company expanded its online advertising efforts to include the two Minnesota clinics operated by Minnesota Medical Solutions.
+Enrollment in Minnesota’s medical cannabis program remains relatively low — 1,133 patients since legalization last July.
+But Vireo announced that it would also attempt to place “Minnesota-targeted Google ads to make it easier for Minnesota patients to learn about using our medicines.”

-Google has not yet responded to calls and email inquiries, but the company draws a line between acceptable and unacceptable online advertisements: "We want to help keep people safe both online and offline, so we don't allow the promotion of some products or services that cause damage, harm, or injury," the guidelines begin.
-The list of products Google will not advertise runs from explosives to tobacco to "recreational drugs and drug-related equipment."
+Google did not respond to calls and e-mail inquiries Tuesday, but the company draws a line between acceptable and unacceptable online advertisements: “We want to help keep people safe both online and offline, so we don’t allow the promotion of some products or services that cause damage, harm, or injury,” the guidelines begin.
+The list of products Google will not advertise runs from explosives to tobacco to “recreational drugs and drug-related equipment.”